-The School of Humanities and Social Sciences has instituted Internal Quality Control Standards (SGIC).
+The School of Law has instituted Internal Quality Control Standards (SGIC).

 This program systematically covers the activities that the School carries out to strengthen the quality and ensure the continuous improvement of all the official degree programs (undergraduate, master's and doctoral degrees) and services it offers.

 Through the incorporation of strategies for review and continuous improvement, the School seeks to develop and monitor its actions, and to review and redefine them based on the needs and expectations of its stakeholders.